- Steam Theory

 Heat transfer through a metal wall

-To simplify the calculation, the following values may be used as a reference for the convective heat transfer coefficients:
+To facilitate example calculations below, the following values may be used as a reference for the convective heat transfer coefficients:

-Nevertheless, certain circumstances require that a kettle remain unchanged.
-For example, some processes require kettles made of a certain material to prevent reactivity with the product.
-If such is the case and the heat transfer rate needs to be improved, changing the heat source from hot water to steam may provide the needed solution.
+Nevertheless, some processes require a certain wall material, such as glass lining, to prevent reactivity with the product.
+Even so, the heat transfer rate may still be improved in such circumstances by changing the heat source from hot water to steam to optimize production.